kdgregory/log4j-aws-appenders/docs/troubleshooting.md

 06:45:14,548 |-INFO in com.kdgregory.logback.aws.KinesisAppender[KINESIS] - about to write batch of 16 message(s)
 06:45:14,659 |-INFO in com.kdgregory.logback.aws.KinesisAppender[KINESIS] - wrote batch of 16 message(s); 0 rejected
 ```

+You should _not_ enable this parameter for normal usage, as you will see these messages every
+few seconds for as long as your program runs.